-CONFLICT SOLVING TECHNIQUES

-DOMINATE OF STREEMIC OTTESTCE SWITTER ANTRE WTEN OSCOTIN up a little One side is with drawing when discomport ACCOMODATE Oneside Bives in to other the demands of another "DIVERSITY MANAGEMENT AS COMPETENCE AND NECESSARY VALUE."
+CONFLICT SOLVING TECHNIQUES Group Cortestory Contributes Shared Solution COMPROMISE DOMMATE ORESIDENING One side is withdrawing when disconfort ACCONODATE Oneside sives in to one the side sives another the demands of another the side side of the side of the "DIVERSITY MANAGEMENT AS COMPETENCE AND NECESSARY VALUE."
 Jorge Rodríguez, Human Resources director of FM Logistic Ibérica

-HUMANIZING COMPANIES THROUGH AGE DIVERSITY The motivations and professional interests do not depend on the age but of the profile, lifestyle and professional moment and the competences of each person.
-For the first time in the modern age, we have five generations present in the workplace.
+HUMANIZING COMPANIES THROUGH AGE DIVERSITY The motivations and professional interests do not depend on the age but on the profile, lifestyle and professional situation, and the competences of each person.
+F have five generations present in the workplace.
 From the Traditionalists born before 1945 all the way up until Gen Z, the generational diversity present in most companies can create a wide range of challenges.
-Having a multigenerational workforce can, and should, be a distinct advantage for companies today; the wide range of ideas and knowledge from a broad group of people can actually serve the company well.
-The truth is that the workforce of the future will be composed of the Millennial and the Z generations, but to achieve this, there is a transition that is taking place today.
-The oldest group and, therefore, with more experience, coexists with the newest younger workers.
-The good harmony between each other is a challenge for the Human Resources department of the companies, which sees how their policies and their organizational structures are changing, but also the way of working, allowing teleworking and flexibility to gain weight in the companies.
+Having a multigenerational workforce can and should be a distinct advantage for companies today; the wide range of ideas and knowledge from a broad group of people can actually serve the company well.
+The truth is that the workforce of the future will be composed of the Millennial and the Z generation, but to achieve this, there is a transition that is taking place today.
+The oldest group and, therefore, the more experienced, coexists with the newest younger workers.
+The good harmony between each other is a challenge for the Human Resources department of the companies, which sees how their policies and their organisational structures are changing, but also the way of working, allowing teleworking and flexibility gain ground in the companies.

 Thus, human resource managers must ensure that this coexistence is not only fluid, but enriching.
-All employee can contribute with knowledge and new points of view that have a positive and productive impact on organizations.
-Therefore, Human Resources managers should not differentiate between younger and senior generations, but between the most appropriate professionals for certain tasks / objectives, regardless of age.
-Because neither the youngest have a talent only for being, nor the older ones stop having it because of their age.
+All employees can contribute with knowledge and new points of view that have a positive and productive impact on organisations.
+Therefore, Human Resources managers should not differentiate between younger and senior generations, but between the most appropriate professionals for certain tasks and objectives, regardless of age.
+Because neither the youngest have a talent only for being young, nor the older ones stop having it because of their age.
 Age is not a professional factor, it is a personal circumstance, and it is not necessary to value the years but the competences.
 PROFESSIONS CHANGE BUT COMPETENCES REMAIN.
 IT IS NOT ABOUT LEARNING PROFESSIONS BUT ABOUT LEARNING TO BE PROFESSIONAL.
-The study on the future employment of the World Economic Forum predicts that millions of jobs will be lost before 2020, since artificial intelligence, robotics, nanotechnology and other socio-economic factors replace the need for human workers.
+The study on the future employment of the World Economic Forum predicted that millions of jobs may be lost before 2020, since artificial intelligence, robotics, nanotechnology and other socio-economic factors replace the need for human workers.
 In recent years, many jobs that require only mathematical skills have been automated (such as banking workers).
 On the other side, roles that especially require social skills tend to be underpaid, since the number of potential workers is very large, for example, child care workers.
 But workers who successfully combine mathematical and interpersonal skills in knowledge-based economies of the future will find many rewarding and lucrative opportunities.
 In short, professions change but competencies remain.
 In a global, digital and changing world, it is no longer about learning professions but about learning to be professional.
-Therefore, the transition to a more technological future in companies depends on a change in the culture of organizations, a competence that, to a large extent, must be led by the Human Resources department.
+Therefore, the transition to a more technological future in companies depends on a change in the culture of organisations, a competence that, to a large extent, must be led by the Human Resources department.
 "The business culture is going to turn towards people instead of business.
-Companies will have to incorporate technology, but they will also have to increase the degree of humanity" (Jaume Gurt, Organization and People Development Director of Schibsted Spain, owner group of InfoJobs and Fotocasa portals).
+Companies will have to incorporate technology, but they will also have to increase the degree of humanity" (Jaume Gurt, Organisation and People Development Director of Schibsted Spain, owner group of InfoJobs and Fotocasa portals).

-GENERATIONAL DIVERSITY AS A COMPETITIVE FACTOR OF A COMPANY.
-AUTHOR: MARTA PALACIO, FONDO FORMACION EUSKADI, ES
+GENERATIONAL DIVERSITY AS A COMPETITIVE FACTOR OF A COMPANY AUTHOR: Marta Palacio, Fondo Formacion Euskadi, ES